-Let us start from the EU system integration activities.
-In the following, we describe the network and robot integration activities carried out and planned, both in lab as well as on premises, following the time plan for Phase $1 - \sec$ Section 4.1.4.
+Let us start with the EU system integration activities.
+In the following, we describe the network and robot integration activities carried out and planned, both in lab as well as on premises, following the time plan for Phase 1 - see Section 4.1.4.
+At present, Phase 1 is completed, except for the transportation of the network equipment to a second BOSCH site, where the final performance tests will be carried out.
+Notice that, as part of Phase 1, the remote integration tests listed in Section 4.1 of [1] were successfully completed too (tests on attach procedures, idle and connected states, detach, TAU, and traffic).